BobBoldin/splice_horizon/docs/episodes/ch06/draft.md

 She capped the syringe, set it back, and moved to the second window.
 Another line, another local bath, another clean cut.
 The smell settled into the room, mineral and faintly sweet, clinical and unsettling because it told the truth about life far from home.

-She set a second slide and saw a small shape in the smear, not a cell round like a coin, but an oval with fine ribs, built to flex.
-Under the lens, the oval flexed twice, slow, as if tasting a room it did not know.
+She set a second slide and saw a small shape in the smear, an oval with fine ribs, built to flex.
+Under the lens, the oval flexed twice, slow, as if testing a new room.

 "Microscopy reads live flexion on smear," she said.
 "Mark slide as three.
 Set aside for freeze in thirty."